LahkLeKey/FCC-Responsive-Web-Design-Certification/README.md

 20. Make Links Navigable with HTML Access Keys
 21. Use tabindex to Add Keyboard Focus to an Element
 22. Use tabindex to Specify the Order of Keyboard Focus for Several Elements

+### Responsive Web Design Principles

+1. Create a Media Query
+2. Make an Image Responsive
+3. Use a Retina Image for Higher Resolution Displays
+4. Make Typography Responsive